Project structure#

 There are different approaches available for creating a namespace.
 Ansys namespaces use the native namespace packages from PEP 420.

-Therefore, the source directory of any PyAnsys library must look like the one in Fig. 9:
+Therefore, the source directory of any PyAnsys library must look like this:

 Generic structure for the ``src`` directory.